LibreTexts/ngshare/docs/api/req_res.rst

 * When success, the status code will be 200 and response will be ``{"success": true, ...}``, where ``...`` may contain extra information.

 * When fail, the status code will be between 400 and 499 (inclusive).
 The response will be ``{"success": false, "message": "Error Message"}``.
-  Possible ``Error Message``s are defined in each "Error messages" sections.
+  Possible values for ``Error Message`` are defined in each "Error messages" sections.

 * When server encounters an error, it will return 500.
 In this case, the client should submit a bug report and report this to ngshare maintainers.